Living in Survival Mode: How Modern Age Reshapes Our Minds and Relationships?

 The invitation to look back at childhood isn’t about assigning blame or dwelling on the past.
 It’s about understanding where we’ve come from so we can live more freely and fully in the present.

-Learn MoreThe State of Mainstream Psychology in India: A Patch on Capitalism
+The State of Mainstream Psychology and Mental Health in India: A Patch on Capitalism

-Psychology has historically been seen as a vital field dedicated to understanding the human mind and behavior, fostering well-being, and addressing mental health issues.
-But lately, it feels like the field is being co-opted by capitalism, especially within corporate settings.
+Psychology has long been recognized as a vital field focused on understanding the human mind and behavior, fostering well-being, and addressing mental health disorders.
+However, recently, it feels as though the psychology and mental health in India are being co-opted by capitalism, particularly in corporate settings.
 This shift has compromised the essence of psychology, reducing it to a tool that serves economic interests rather than prioritizing genuine mental health care.

 The Essence of Psychology

-At its core, psychology aims to delve deeply into the experience of the human psyche, exploring factors that influence thoughts, emotions, and behaviors.
-The therapeutic relationship between a psychologist and a client is most important factor.
-It requires patience, empathy, and a commitment from therapist side for long-term healing.
-Most of the approaches of psychology emphasize the importance of this relationship, focusing on understanding the client’s experiences and fostering a journey of self-discovery and growth.
-But the modern-day crisis has made us forget about this very basic idea of the therapeutic relationship.
+At its core, psychology is dedicated to exploring the complexities of the human psyche, considering factors that influence thoughts, emotions, and behaviors.
+The therapeutic relationship between a psychologist and a client is the most important factor in effective mental health care.
+It requires patience, empathy, and a deep commitment to long-term healing.
+Most psychological approaches emphasize the importance of this relationship, focusing on understanding the client’s experiences and fostering a journey of self-realization and growth.
+However, the modern-day crisis in mental health care has made us forget this fundamental idea of the therapeutic relationship.

-The Corporate Influence
+The Corporate Influence on Mental Health

 The corporate sector, driven by profit and efficiency, often demands quick fixes and measurable outcomes.
-This clashes with the fundamental principles of psychology, which advocate for a thorough and patient approach to mental health care.
-My recent job interviews in corporate mental health settings really brought this to light.
+This creates a clash with the fundamental principles of psychology, which advocate for a thorough and patient approach to mental health treatment.
+For instance, my recent job interviews in corporate mental health settings highlighted this disconnect.

-For instance, during an interview at a well-known hospital, I was made to wait for two and a half hours before being called in.
-When the interview finally began, the psychiatrist conducting it was clearly in a hurry and disinterested in my responses.
-He didn’t even seem to know the difference between relational psychoanalysis and classical psychodynamics, and showing dismissive attitude towards a field he seemingly knew little about, was disheartening.
-This showed a glaring disconnect between what corporate settings expect and what real psychological practice should be about.
+During one interview at a well-known hospital, I was made to wait for two and a half hours before being called in.
+When the interview finally began, the psychiatrist seemed disinterested, impatient, and hurried.
+He didn’t even seem to differentiate between relational psychoanalysis and classical psychodynamics, dismissing a field he clearly didn’t understand.
+This interaction reflected a larger issue in corporate mental health settings: the prioritization of efficiency and profit over meaningful, patient-centered care.

 The Agitation of the Corporate Therapist

-The psychiatrist’s frustration during my interview, especially after a long day, reflects a broader issue in corporate mental health settings.
-Therapists in these environments are often overworked and under pressure to deliver quick results.
-This pressure can lead to a superficial approach to therapy, focusing on immediate symptom relief rather than addressing underlying issues.
-These shortcuts undermine the therapeutic process and serve the capitalist demand for efficiency over real effectiveness.
+The psychiatrist’s frustration during the interview, especially after a long day, underscores a broader issue in corporate mental health environments.
+Therapists working in these settings are often overworked and under pressure to deliver immediate results.
+This pressure can lead to a superficial approach to therapy, focusing on short-term symptom relief rather than addressing underlying mental health struggles.
+These shortcuts undermine the therapeutic process and cater to the capitalist demand for quick fixes in therapy, rather than true emotional healing.

 The Loss of True Therapeutic Value

-In a capitalist framework, the deep, relational aspects of therapy are often overshadowed by a need for productivity and cost-effectiveness.
-People seeking help from their mental health struggles end up in a system that’s just as stressful as what they’re trying to escape.
-Therapists, too, become cogs in the capitalist machine, unable to practice the patient, empathetic care that is essential for true healing.
+In a capitalist framework, the deep, relational aspects of therapy are often overshadowed by the need for productivity and cost-effectiveness.
+People seeking help for their emotional distress are often caught in a system that is just as stressful as the one they are trying to escape.
+Therapists, too, become cogs in the capitalist machine, unable to practice the patient, empathetic care that is essential for true mental health care.
+As a result, the essence of therapy — fostering emotional well-being and long-term healing — is lost in favor of short-term productivity.

 The Call for Change

-It’s crucial to recognize and resist the capitalist encroachment on psychology.
+It’s crucial to recognize and resist the growing capitalist influence on psychology.
 The field must reclaim its roots, emphasizing the importance of the therapeutic relationship and the slow, patient work of understanding and healing.
-Mental health care should not be about quick fixes but about fostering genuine, long-term well-being.
+Mental health care should not be reduced to a series of quick fixes but should focus on fostering genuine, long-term well-being.
+The therapeutic process should be seen as a journey of self-realization, where therapists work to understand their clients’ unique experiences, helping them grow emotionally and mentally.

 Learn More